Colony

-Furthermore the term was used to refer to the older Greek apoikia (ἀποικία), which were overseas settlements by ancient Greek city-states.
+Furthermore, the term was used to refer to the older Greek apoikia (ἀποικία), which were overseas settlements by ancient Greek city-states.
 The city that founded such a settlement became known as its metropolis ("mother-city").
 Since early-modern times, historians, administrators, and political scientists have generally used the term "colony" to refer mainly to the many different overseas territories of particularly European states between the 15th and 20th centuries CE, with colonialism and decolonization as corresponding phenomena.

 While colonies often developed from trading outposts or territorial claims, such areas do not need to be a product of colonization, nor become colonially organized territories.

-Some historians use the term informal colony to refer to a country under the de facto control of another state, although this term is often contentious.
+Territories furthermore do not need to have been militarily conquered and occupied to come under colonial rule and to be considered de facto colonies, instead neocolonial exploitation of dependency or imperialist use of power to intervene to force policy, might make a territory be considered a colony, which broadens the concept, including indirect rule or puppet states (contrasted by more independent types of client states such as vassal states).
+Subsequently, some historians have used the term informal colony to refer to a country under a de facto control of another state.
+Though the broadening of the concept is often contentious.

-Etymology
+Contemporarily colonies are identified and organized as not sufficiently self-governed dependent territories.
+Other past colonies have become either sufficiently incorporated and self-governed, or independent, with some to a varying degree dominated by remaining colonial settler societies or neocolonialism.

+Concept

-The word "colony" comes from the Latin word colōnia, used as concept for Roman military bases and eventually cities.
-This in turn derives from the word colōnus, which was a Roman tenant farmer.
+The word "colony" comes from the Latin word colōnia, used for ancient Roman outposts and eventually for cities.
+This in turn derives from the word colōnus, which referred to a Roman tenant farmer.